 Both outlooks point to the imperative for governments, businesses, and investors to take action.
-It will require a fundamental transformation — not just in the pivotal sectors of energy and transport, but across the economy whether that is the built environment, agriculture, or financial services.
+It will require a fundamental shift towards a greener economy — not just in the pivotal sectors of energy and transport, but across the entire economic spectrum, from the built environment to agriculture to financial services.

 Rewards outweigh the costs

 Just as climate action is urgently required to limit the extent of environmental damage, the economic opportunities implied by the green transition are urgent, too.
-Our economic analysis reveals that while climate change threatens to impose a huge cost, a successful coordinated impetus to re-engineer the economy for a net zero future by 2050 will also deliver huge rewards.
+Our economic analysis reveals that while climate change threatens to impose a huge cost, a successful coordinated impetus to build a green economy for a net zero future by 2050 will also deliver huge rewards.

 Oxford Economics’ unique capabilities in macroeconomic forecasting, value chain modelling, detailed economic accounting, and quantitative analysis enabled us to quantify the size of the opportunity associated directly to the new markets for green goods and services that will emerge and their supply chains, which extend across the global economy.

 We teamed up with Arup’s Strategy team to understand what the net zero transition requires on a practical basis, industry by industry, and built that into our economic model.
 In our novel, ground-breaking analysis, which will be published on 22 November, we estimate that the growth in demand for the new green goods and services that will facilitate the green economy will create an opportunity worth $10.3 trillion to 2050 global GDP, in 2020 prices.
 This is the equivalent of 5.2% of global GDP in that year.